kvbc/lamp/README.md

 # Lamp

-Minecraft Carpet standalone vanilla command-block CPU generator.
+Minecraft Carpet standalone vanilla command-block CPU generator

-Programs are written in JSON, so it is possible to create some kind of more advanced compiler for it (just in theory)
+Programs are written in JSON, so it is possible to create a compiler for it (just in theory 😳)

+The assembly language is stack-based and it provides
+- basic stack manipulation instructions
+- primitive usage of "variables" (`get` and `set` instructions)
+- conditional jumps
+- subroutines
+- basic arithmetics (`add` and `sub` instructions)

 # Instructions